Why Artificial Intelligence and Machine Learning Aren’t Enough for Security, Threat & Risk Intelligence Users

-In a world of ever-increasing data, artificial intelligence (AI) and machine learning (ML) technologies are amazing force-multipliers for security professionals, particularly analysts and intelligence teams who are required to collect and analyze large amounts of information.
+In a world of ever-increasing data, artificial intelligence (AI) and machine learning (ML) technologies play a pivotal role in enhancing global risk intelligence.
+These remarkable tools are force-multipliers for security professionals, especially analysts and intelligence teams tasked with collecting and analyzing vast amounts of information.

 Though we aren’t there yet, it’s easy to see artificial intelligence being standard in every analyst’s toolkit in the near future.
 However, they need more tools in their kit to provide critical elements such as context and interpretation of the “so what” from what AI tools might be displaying.
 So, while AI might increasingly be a necessity, analysts aren’t in danger of being put out of business for the foreseeable future.